12 of the Best National Parks in the USA for This Fall

 (Photo credit: Akron/Summit CVB)

-Autumn in U.S. national parks brings vibrant foliage, cooler weather and fewer crowds at big names like Yellowstone and the Grand Canyon.
+Autumn in U.S. national parks brings vibrant foliage, cooler weather, and fewer crowds at popular spots like Yellowstone and the Grand Canyon.
 That’s why a fall national parks trip is the perfect chance to see some of these natural gems of the United States.

 While not all of the parks below are known for their fall colors, they make perfect options for the season for a few different reasons.
-At spots like Death Valley and Joshua Tree, the temperatures start dropping from fiery hot into comfortable levels for hiking and camping.
-And uber-popular parks like Yosemite see dips in visitors during the shoulder season, which makes for a more enjoyable and often cheaper vacation.
+At spots like Death Valley and Joshua Tree, the temperatures start dropping from fiery hot to comfortable weather for hiking and camping.
+And super popular parks like Yosemite see dips in visitors during the shoulder season, which makes for a more enjoyable and often cheaper vacation.

 Leaf-peepers will get the chance to soak up the crisp air and orange shades in forested settings like Virginia’s Shenandoah Valley and Maine’s Acadia, too.

-Keep scrolling for our top picks for national parks in fall and check individual park websites for up-to-date information and closures.
+Keep scrolling for our top picks for which national parks to visit in the fall!

 Read Next: You’ll Love These Outdoorsy Escapes From Big Cities in the U.S.